Crypto-APIs/Crypto_APIs_2.0_SDK_Java/docs/CreateSubscriptionsForApi.md

 <a name="newConfirmedCoinsTransactions"></a>
 # **newConfirmedCoinsTransactions**
-> NewConfirmedCoinsTransactionsResponse newConfirmedCoinsTransactions(blockchain, network, context, newConfirmedCoinsTransactionsRequestBody)
+> NewConfirmedCoinsTransactionsR newConfirmedCoinsTransactions(blockchain, network, context, newConfirmedCoinsTransactionsRB)

 New confirmed coins transactions